 18. Visit a 55-Foot Flame Shooting Sculpture

-Head to the entrance of the downtown container park in Las Vegas to check out a 55-foot flame shooting praying mantis.
-I just don’t know what else to say about this.
+Head to the downtown container park at the Las Vegas entrance to check out a 55-foot flame-shooting praying mantis.
+I don’t know what else to say about this.
 LOL!

 19. Walk through the Botanical Gardens